 What's happened

-Lebanese and Israeli civilian and military officials met in Naqoura for the 15th time since November 2024 ceasefire.
-Discussions focused on security, economic recovery, and disarmament of Hezbollah amid ongoing Israeli military operations and violations of the truce.
+Lebanese and Israeli officials met in Naqoura for the 15th security and civilian talks since November 2024 ceasefire.
+Discussions focused on stabilizing border security, disarmament of Hezbollah, and economic recovery amid ongoing Israeli military operations and violations of the ceasefire.
 Next meeting scheduled for January 7.

 What's behind the headline?